-Every three years the Bruges Triennial brings contemporary art and architecture to the World Heritage City of Bruges.
-During this event, a trail of temporary spatial interventions, by national and international artists and architects, leads us through the historic city centre and encourages us to look at it with different eyes.
-But that’s not all.
-Bruges also has lots of hidden (and not-so-hidden) works that are a permanent part of its urban heritage: exceptional contemporary monuments and innovative architectural projects that are visible from the public highway and stand out like beacons in the urban fabric.
+Triennial Bruges brings contemporary art and architecture to the inner city of Bruges.
+A temporary moment, where interventions by national and international names form a trail through the city and make you see the world heritage city with different eyes.
+But there is more.
+Bruges has many hidden (and less hidden) works that are a permanent part of the city's heritage.
+Special contemporary monuments or innovative architectural projects that are visible from the public road, as beacons in the urban fabric.

-Within the framework of the Bruges Pre-Triennial 2019, we have been drawing up an inventory of these works and have now compiled a selection into a first overview, a city map: 25/25 contemporary art and architecture in Bruges.
-With this map we invite you to explore our city’s public spaces and visit some unexpected locations.
-When you do, we are sure you will be pleasantly surprised by the many exciting permanent interventions Bruges has to offer.
-25/25 is not a ‘best-of’ selection, nor is it a breakdown by typology, style or period.
-It is a palette of interventions – big and small, by famous and by not-so-famous names – that are well-worth (re)discovering and that keep the debate on contemporary art and architecture in our World Heritage City and its boroughs fresh and alive.
+In the context of Pre-Triennial Bruges 2019, we have started to make an inventory of these works, a selection of which we have compiled in a first overview, a city map 25/25 contemporary art and architecture in Bruges.
+With this map, we are treading on public territory and want to invite you to go on a voyage of discovery, seek out unexpected places and be surprised by the many fascinating permanent interventions Bruges has to offer.
+25/25 is not a best-of selection, nor a division by typology, style or period.
+It is a palette of interventions, large or small, by well-known or less well-known names, that are worth visiting, (re)discovering and keeping alive the debate on contemporary art and architecture in the World Heritage City and its neighborhoods and boroughs.

-The city map 25/25 contemporary art and architecture in Bruges was officially launched on Sunday 14 July, 2019 during the discussion Encounter with... art in the city.
+The city map 25/25 contemporary art and architecture in Bruges was officially presented on Sunday, July 14, 2019 during the talk Encounter with... art in the city.